PlanetLotus/keen5-linux/DEV.md

 Level editor outputs a file that the game then reads in.
 Tile placement and tile collision info are included.
 Level editor is also capable of loading saved files and overwriting them.

+Completed the static foreground tiles for the first level of the game.

 Left/right movement, look up/down, jump, pogo, climb, shoot, hang from ledge, roll onto ledge, and death implemented with animations.

 Camera scrolling - enables levels larger than the screen.
-Only actually renders what fits on the screen to save on processing cycles.

 Basic collision implemented against the static tiles.
 Sloped tiles are also mostly working but have a few visual problems.
 Moving platforms work fine but